Pregnancy and Scoliosis: What You Should Know Before, During, and After

 3. Anesthesia Considerations

-Women with scoliosis sometimes face challenges with epidurals or spinal anesthesia, particularly if they’ve had spinal fusion surgery.
-It doesn’t mean anesthesia isn’t possible, but anesthesiologists may need to adjust technique.
-It’s best to discuss this well before your delivery date.
+Women with scoliosis can face challenges with epidurals or spinal anesthesia, particularly if they’ve had spinal fusion surgery.
+It doesn’t mean anesthesia isn’t possible, but anesthesiologists may need to adjust their technique or call in a more experienced colleague.
+It’s best to discuss this with your OB well before your delivery date, and possibly meet with the anesthesiology team at the hospital with your x-rays in hand.

 4. Monitoring Your Curve

 In most cases, pregnancy does not worsen scoliosis curves.
-However, some women—especially those with larger or progressive curves—may benefit from follow-up assessments.
-Your provider can help decide whether monitoring is needed.
+However, some women—especially those with larger or progressive curves—note scoliotic changes in their torsos after having children.
+Whether that occurs from the pregnancy itself, caring for a newborn, or lack of time for fitness in the postpartum years, is hard to say.
+Your Primary Care Physician or your Orthopedist can help decide whether annual monitoring via x-ray is needed.

 After Pregnancy: Recovery and Beyond